The big idea of Mercy Season

 Of course, to join his team, you have to get over your view (if it is your view) that karma is an iron law built into the universe, that we deserve whatever we get in life because of our previous good or bad acts, and nothing can change that.
 Jesus breaks that "iron law" for us, and opens up a whole new world of mercy.

-Our role as agents of God's mercy, calling people to welcome it
+Our role as agents of God's mercy, is calling people to welcome it.

 Here is the big picture, the flow of the story of the mercy of Jesus.